 How much should I donate?

 Each set of sacred vessels and accompanying liturgical objects costs 600 €.
-The Social Action Board is responsible each year for preparing the kits for more than 60 seminarians who are about to be ordained.
+The Social action board of trustees The foundation's staff is responsible each year for preparing the kits for more than 60 seminarians who are about to be ordained.

 Once you have made your donation, we will send you the name of the beneficiary who will receive your gift and the country where he/she will carry out his/her pastoral work.
 In this way, you will know where in the world you are helping to spread the faith.
 In addition, you will have the certainty of a priest who will pray for you and your family all his life.